-- Who will have access to the data collected, and - How the identity of participants will be kept private, for example, using a coding system on data records, limiting access to records, or storing identifiers separately from data. - NOTE: Recipients must maintain the confidentiality of substance use disorder client records according to the provisions of Title 42 of the Code of Federal Regulations, Part II, Subpart B.
+- Who will have access to the data collected, and - How the identity of participants will be kept private, for example, using a coding system on data records, limiting access to records, or storing identifiers separately from data. - NOTE: Recipients must maintain the confidentiality of alcohol and drug abuse client records according to the provisions of Title 42 of the Code of Federal Regulations, Part II, Subpart B.

-- Not providing detailed information about where data is stored and how the identity of participants will be kept confidential. - Not clearly identifying the individuals who will have access to the data. - Not specifying that you agree to maintain the confidentiality of substance use disorder client records according to the provisions of Title 42 of the Code of Federal Regulations, Part II.
+- Not providing detailed information about where data is stored and how the identity of participants will be kept confidential. - Not clearly identifying the individuals who will have access to the data. - Not specifying that you agree to maintain the confidentiality of alcohol and drug abuse client records according to the provisions of Title 42 of the Code of Federal Regulations, Part II.